 SI.
-No. Short particulars of the property or asset(s) [including complete address and location of the property] Pincode of the property or asset(s) Date of creation Amount of CSR amount spent Details of ent the registered CSR Registration Number • • /beneficiary of Registered Address Nil
+No. Short particulars of the property or Date of creation Amount of CSR Details of entity/Authority/beneficiary of the registered owner asset(s) [including complete address and location of the property] or asset(s) amount spent CSR Registration Number Name Registered Address Nil